 We have many measures in place to protect the interests of our borrowers.
 We first require potential members to take financial literacy training and pass a test over three days to demonstrate they understand interest rates, loan installments, and re-payment schedules.
 We make small loans exclusively for income-generating activities, not for consumption.
 We lend only to women who borrow in interdependent groups of five.
 Women tend to be more careful with their use of loans than men.

 Our loan officers have never been incentivized by collection rates or the size of loans disbursed.
-SKS emphasizes fair loan collection practices when we train loan officers.
+BFIL emphasizes fair loan collection practices when we train loan officers.
 We condemn strong-arm collection practices.

-SKS is committed to transparency on interest rates.
-Loan officers disclose interest rates to potential borrowers and we print this information in the SKS passbooks carried by each customer.
+BFIL is committed to transparency on interest rates.
+Loan officers disclose interest rates to potential borrowers and we print this information in the BFIL passbooks carried by each customer.

 Are there research reports and studies that show the impact of microfinance?